ShmidtAlex/test-websocket/README.md

 6. ClearSearchButton.vue - wrong, SearchButtonClear.vue - correct

-7. props inside child component should be CamelCase, in parent html structure - in kebab-case
+7. props inside child component should be CamelCase, in parent html structure - in kebab-case (applicable only for props)